JezisVedToJeMojzis/SeedLink/README.md

 ```

 ## API
-The API is made in PHP and works with MySQL database and local directories on server.
-Below are discussed all the endpoints which are used.
+The backend API is made in PHP and works with MySQL database and local directories on server.
+We have used free external server called 000webhost.com, on which we have deployed our implementation, database and additional directiories.
+Below are discussed all the endpoints which are used to work with vxml.

 ### GET endpoints
  - **/backend/get_seed_types/index.php**